 When you run a query, the outcome are shown in table, but at the time of designing you can use different view.
 This is called Query Design view, and this allows you to see how your query is put together.

-With the Access option of “query wizard” you have to enter the table or field information, and the simple query wizard will take care of the rest.
-So let’s start knowing how you can create a query.
+With the Access Query Wizard option you have to enter the table or field information, and the simple query wizard will take care of the rest.
+So let’s start knowing how you can create a query in Access.

 - First of all write down the data you want to keep in your query results.

 A query gives a datasheet so make your layout in that format.
 So all you need is column headings so you will know what data to pull from database.

 - Determine the table location of each data from your paper.